 Measuring your Encoder Height

-To measure the height of your scroll wheel encoder, you need to take a measurement (in mm) from the base of the mounting plate to the center of the encoder wheel holder.
+Here is a Kailh 9mm encoder.
+To measure the height of a scroll wheel encoder, you need to take a measurement (in mm) from the base of the mounting plate to the center of the encoder wheel holder.

-TTC makes a few different scroll wheel encoders, but the gold variant is the most popular.
+TTC makes a few different scroll wheel encoders, with the TTC Gold encoder being the most popular.
 It's a safe choice if you need a replacement and aren't sure what to go with.
 They are a great balance between smoothness and tactility, and fall towards the middle of the encoders that we sell.